-Our vision has always been to balance our love of home with our love for travel.
+We’ve always had a strong vision for our life – one where we balance our love of home with our love for travel.
 Like many people, we enjoyed living a traditional life, with all the comforts – while also craving more freedom and adventure.
 After living a ‘normal life’ for years, we made a bold move.
 We sold our home and left our corporate jobs so we could enjoy a life of full-time travel, while bringing our jobs on the road with us.

 If you’re considering a life of travel, buying an RV, or simply want to follow along, join us as we share a birds-eye view of our RV lifestyle!
 We share Travel Pictures & Updates, Tips on the RV Lifestyle, Product Installs & Upgrades, How to make a living from the road, and more.